-(Also: the blue cards for player 1, and the red for player 2.
-Yet another association with Nicole and P1 and Claire as P2...)
+(Also: blue cards for player 1, and red for player 2.
+Yet another association with Nicole as P1 and Claire as P2...)

 The mascot for Nicole/Claire has some small, single tile graphics for walking.
 This may have been used on the overworld map, following the main character.